richelbilderbeek/awk_course/docs/morning_session/hello_awk.md

 !!!- info "Learning objectives"

-    - to run a AWK interpreter
+    - to run an AWK interpreter
     - to run AWK from the command-line
     - to experience why single quote is most often used
+    - to run AWK on an input file

 ???- question "For teachers"